-Reflective Music is created with Wotja, an app for macOS, Windows, iOS & Android
+Reflective Music is created in Wotja, an app for macOS, Windows, iOS & Android.

-Descriptors: Reflective, peaceable, beautiful, ambient, calming, relaxing, cleansing, personal, creative, interesting, left-field, fun, easy, shareable
+Descriptors: Reflective, peaceable, beautiful, ambient, calming, relaxing, cleansing, personal, creative, interesting, text-to-music, left-field, fun, easy, shareable, software, app

 Infused With Meaning

 Your words are seeds that melodies can grow from; it's your music.

 Ideal for relaxation, thinking, mindfulness & quiet contemplation.

 Beautiful "inmo" generative music completes your music mixture.